New Orleans insists its police department is ready to end federal oversight. Not all are convinced

 In 2011, the Department of Justice investigation found evidence of racial bias, misconduct and a culture of impunity in the New Orleans Police Department (NOPD).
 Two years later, the City of New Orleans entered into what it described as “the nation’s most expansive” federal oversight plan — a reform pact known as a consent decree — to fix the city’s police force.

 NOPD Superintendent Anne Kirkpatrick said in an interview that the department has fulfilled these goals: “We’ve built that system.”
-If the federal judge agrees with the city and the Department of Justice motion to end the consent decree filed in Sept., the NOPD will remain under federal oversight for an additional two year sustainment period.
+If the federal judge agrees with the city and the Department of Justice motion to end the consent decree filed in September, the NOPD will remain under federal oversight for an additional two-year sustainment period.

 Almost everyone is willing to acknowledge the NOPD of today is in many ways a transformed department.
 But a range of prominent community activists and watchdogs say the NOPD is still not yet ready to relinquish federal oversight.